- Life & Money

 The Value of Staying Invested

-During periods of market volatility investors often question whether staying in the markets is the right move.
-Unfortunately, some take a short-term perspective and let their emotions dictate their decisions, or they choose to sit on the sidelines, waiting until things settle down, both of which can lead to years of regret.
-It’s important to remember that when it comes to investing, consistency wins the race.
-Time in the market is more important than timing the market.
+During periods of market volatility, investors often question whether staying in the markets is the right move.
+Unfortunately, some take a short-term perspective and let their emotions dictate their decisions, or they choose to sit on the sidelines, waiting until things settle down, before putting their money to work.
+Both of these decisions can lead to years of regret.

 Stocks have historically climbed the wall of worry

-There will always be a seemingly compelling reason to sell out of the market or to try to time your entry point back into stocks, but history has shown that investors who have stayed invested have been rewarded.
+There will always be a seemingly compelling reason to sell out of the market, or to try to time your entry point back into stocks, but history has shown that investors who have stayed invested have been rewarded.

 Risk of missing the best days in the market